makersacademy/takeaway-challenge/README.md

 _Uh oh! in retrospect, looking at the technical requirements I think I have implemented a slightly different requirement that the one asked for.
 Oops!
 I'll continue with my implementation and later on if I have time I'll come back and do it to the letter of the technical requirements._

+_Turns out I did have time!
+Read on for the finished version of the slightly wrong implementation or [skip to the implementation of the actual requirements](#solving-the-correct-requirements)._

 ### User Story 4

 > As a customer